 Heavy showers above 100 mm expected in parts of the island

-The Meteorology Department states that showery weather conditions are expected to intensify over the island in the next few days.

-Showers or thundershowers will occur at times in the Northern, North-Central and Eastern provinces.
+Showers or thundershowers will occur at times in Northern, North-central, Eastern and Uva provinces and in Hambantota and Matale districts.

-Showers or thundershowers will occur at several places in the other areas of the island after 1.00 p.m.
+Showers or thundershowers will occur in the other areas of the island after 1.00 p.m.

 The general public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.